Skip to main content

 • API key pair

-• A successful verification has to be already made - scanRef
+• A successful verification already completed (scanRef)

 • Face authentication credits